funengineering/funengineering.github.io/_posts/2025-02-18-06-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 This node by itself is not yet useful.
 Therefore, we will continue adding more nodes to process the data.

-### Extracting the Centigrade temperature
+### Extracting the temperature

-Next, you need a "Change" node to extract the temperature in degrees Centrigrade from the temperature data provided by the sensor.
+Next, you need a "Change" node to extract the temperature (in degrees Centrigrade) from the temperature data provided by the sensor.
 In the palette, scroll to the "Function" group and drag a "change" node to the right of the existing "Temp_EG" node.
 By default, it will appear as "set msg.payload" in the flow.

 <img src="/docs/assets/img/ht_logger/Screenshot%202025-04-21%20225843.png" alt="Change node added to the flow" width="600"/>